srivatsan-ramesh/Python-GUI/README.md

 ''
 in Terminal

-This python script is a gui application that provides the details of IIT Madras students on submitting their enrollment numbers.
+This python script is a GUI application that provides the details of IIT Madras students on submitting their enrollment numbers.